Long, Long Time (The Last of Us): Critical response

 The A.V.
 Club's David Cote praised Mazin's writing for its humor and heart without overt cheesiness.
 Push Square's Aaron Bayne applauded the decision to tell a different story from the game; Mashable's Belen Edwards felt the episode's beauty would have been impossible otherwise.
 Slate's Victoria Ritvo lauded the connection to the larger story while remaining largely self-contained.
 IGN's Simon Cardy called Bill and Frank's final day "remarkably touching from start to finish"; Den of Geek's Boo said it was "overwhelming to watch", an impressive feat considering the limited time with the characters.
 Evening Standard's Vicky Jessop felt, while beautiful and moving, the episode lacked explanation for viewers unfamiliar with the video game.
 Vulture's McHenry wrote it "tries so hard to imitate what we think of prestige television that it forgets to say anything at all".
 IndieWire's Steve Greene praised Hoar's physical direction and Paino's production design, and Total Film's Bradley Russell lauded Hoar's ability to elevate small moments into significance, citing the strawberry patch scene.
+After the episode, film director Steven Spielberg sent an email to Mazin, who shared it with Hoar, Offerman, Bartlett, and Bolter.